-The Belt: The belt was made from two layers of white faux leather fabric and glued together using E6000.
+Belt: The belt was made from white leather.
 The “plates” were made from a sheet of silver glitter Darice Foamies, and the “buttons” were made with 1 1/8″ wide cover buttons.
 Everything was glued in place with E6000.
 I loosely followed P&S Costume Creations’ belt tutorial.

 Everything ended up looking pretty good, I think!